DinisCruz/docs.diniscruz.ai/docs/2025/08/22/iterative-flow-development-ifd-methodology__javascript-web-application-implementation.md

 • **UX-First Development:** The developer's flow is anchored in the end-user experience from the start.
 Before writing code, IFD advocates sketching the user journey and defining UX success criteria.
 Developers then describe the intended UX to the LLM (for example, "a chat interface with resizable textarea, live character count, and send-on-Enter"), letting the AI draft the initial UI implementation.
 This ensures that **user experience drives development** rather than technical infrastructure.
 The developer iteratively refines the AI's output to meet UX quality, e.g. adding input validation or focus handling that the LLM's first pass missed.
 This UX-centric, iterative design echoes the "vibe coding" focus on getting the *feel* right early, but with systematic refinement steps.

-• **Real-Data-First Approach:** IFD mandates using **real APIs and data from day one**, with no mocked data or stubbed services.
+• **Real-Data-First Approach:** IFD promotes using **real APIs and data from day one**, with no mocked data or stubbed services.
 This principle ensures the software is built and tested against real-world conditions, catching integration issues or API misunderstandings immediately.
 The backend (e.g. a FastAPI service) is created at project start and is called by the UI from the first version.
 Developers are encouraged to test API endpoints in isolation (e.g. with `curl` or http clients) before integrating them into the frontend, verifying that the real service behaves as expected.
 By getting **instant feedback from real systems**, the team avoids the common pitfall of code that works on fake data but breaks in production.
 This approach also enables *cache-aware* development – IFD components consider caching and performance from the beginning since they deal with real data volumes and latency.

 • **Version Independence:** Each iteration in IFD is a **self-contained version** of the application that fully works on its own.
 Versions are developed in sequence (v0.1, v0.2, ...) but are isolated – no code is shared between versions, only concepts and lessons.
 This counterintuitive rule ("build on concepts, not code") allows radical experimentation and even breaking changes in early versions without fear of destabilizing the product.
 If a new idea fails or introduces bugs, developers can instantly roll back to a previous version by simply using the last stable folder, since nothing in that older version was overridden or corrupted by the new code.
 Freedom to "branch out" in each version encourages innovation and risk-taking, knowing that earlier work remains untouched (a contrast to traditional iterative development where codebase modifications can introduce regression in existing features).
 This principle of version independence also forces clear separation of concerns – code is not intertwingled across versions – and it yields a series of working benchmarks (v0.1, v0.2, ...) that document the project's evolution.